Preserve Me, 2017, site specific installation, concrete, 363x40x40 cm. Photo: Kateryna Snizhko

 Be strong, but feminine.

 By maintaining these expectations for as long as I have known, I started to feel that I am turning into a structural material.
-The structure that became so permanent in its condition, that even a slightest friction inflicted to its existence could shake a very core of it.
 I became the pure representation and perpetuation of the stereotype.
-I am becoming concrete myself."
+I am becoming concrete myself.